-The centre's role is to focus on knowledge building and competence provision, rather than develop products.
-In cases where research projects lead to results that can results in new products and be protected, the possibilities of productization and patents must of course be investigated.
+The centre's role is to focus on knowledge building and competence provision, rather than product development.
+In cases where research projects may lead to new products, the possibilities of productization and patents must of course be investigated.

 Electricity generation